tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 end
 ```

-I didn't add this directly to the existing `browser` `pipeline` because I anticipated the need to have some routes that would not be required to render within the Jira UI.
+I didn't add this directly to the existing `browser` `pipeline` because I anticipated the need to have some routes that would not be required to render within the Jira UI (and therefore not in an `iframe`).
 While you needs will be different, please remember the ability to render `iframe`s is limited for security purposes.
-I would suggest trying to limit the ability to display your application in an `iframe` as much as possible and allow access on an as-needed basis instead a blanket allowance.
+I would suggest trying to limit the ability to display your application in an `iframe` as much as possible and allow access on an as-needed basis instead of defaulting to making it available.

 With our `pipeline` in place, I can group routes that will be rendered in the Jira Connect application together to make them easier to find and to also have them all be able to be rendered in an `iframe`: